 The general requirements for selection and tailoring of applicable standards are defined in ECSS-S-ST-00.

-There are several drivers for tailoring, such as dependability and safety aspects, software development constraints, product quality objectives and business objectives.
+There are several drivers for tailoring, such as dependability and safety aspects, software development constraints, product quality objectives, security and business objectives.

 Tailoring for dependability and safety aspects is based on the selection of requirements related to the verification, validation and levels of proof demanded by the criticality of the software.
 Annex R contains a tailoring of this Standard based on software criticality.